faizshukri/phpquran/README.md

 PHP Quran has optional support for [Laravel](https://laravel.com) and comes with a Service Provider and Facades for easy integration.

+Laravel version starting 5.5+ can use Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.

+#### Laravel without auto-discovery

-After you have installed PHP Quran via Composer, open your Laravel config file `config/app.php` and add the following lines.
+Open your Laravel config file `config/app.php` and add the following lines.

 In the `$providers` array add the service providers for this package.